Welcome to RiboCrypt

 On top the abstract of the study is displayed, and on bottom a table of all metadata found from the study is displayed.

-All files are packed into ORFik experiments for easy access through the ORFik API:
+All files are packed into ORFik experiments for easy access through the ORFik backend package:

 For our webpage the processing pipeline used is massiveNGSpipe which wraps over multiple tools: